 My academic interests include Jewish art and material culture, inter-religious contact and interfaith relations, manuscript illumination and early modern printing, magic and demonology, the Sephardi diaspora, and representing religion in museums.
 Learn more about my published research ›.

 - a monograph, based on my dissertation, of Jewish book culture in early modern North Africa.
 Examining the lifecycle of the book, from production (whether in manuscript or print) to distribution and circulation in reading communities, I highlight how studying the Jewish book as both a material and social object illuminates the encounter between the world of a text and the world of its readers.
+Hopefully forthcoming in 2025!

 - a interdisciplinary study of the movement of Torah scrolls between Jewish and Christian communities.
 Bridging the fields of History, Anthropology, Religious Studies, and Museum Studies, I explore how the Torah scroll as a material object acts as a stage for articulating ideas about Jews and Judaism, from the earliest debates between Jews and Christians in late antiquity to evangelical collectors in contemporary America.